Bozeman station: Proposed future

 Many proposals have been made over the years for reuse of the depot, including as a microbrewery, restaurant, bar, library, community center, office, or martial arts studio.
 In 2013 stakeholders completed a structural analysis of the building as a first-step toward a potential renovation.
 In 2000 a pub, Montana Ale Works, opened in the old Northern Pacific freight depot nearby, but as of 2022 the passenger depot remains dormant.

-In 2020 a group of Montana counties formed the Big Sky Passenger Rail Authority with the goal of restoring service in southern Montana through Bozeman.
+In 2020 a group of Montana counties formed the Big Sky Passenger Rail Authority (BRSPA) with the goal of restoring service in southern Montana through Bozeman.
 In 2021 the authority played a role in securing language in the Infrastructure Investment and Jobs Act requiring USDOT to study restoration of the North Coast Hiawatha.
 The study must be completed by 2023.

+In December 2023 BRSPA's Big Sky North Coast Corridor was selected for the Federal Railroad Administration's Corridor Identification and Development Program (CID) which provided and initial grant of $500,000 for further preparation of the Authority's service development plan.